mkthalmann/PyExp/README.md

 * have a fairly straight-forward structure with which to carry out linguistic experiments
   * to achieve this, I made the choice to limit aesthetic flexibility in favor of a broad(-ish) coverage of important paradigms and minimal specification effort before the experiment is ready to go
 * include these paradigms (for now):
-  * linguistic judgments of text and audio stimuli &mdash; the latter of which can either be present locally or streamed from online sources
+  * linguistic judgments (Likert-style) of text and audio stimuli &mdash; the latter of which can either be present locally or streamed from online sources
   * recording of reaction times
   * forced choice (either dynamic or static) between images or text options
   * self-paced-reading (either cumulative or static)